Records Center Web Service

 For example, you could create a content type called Contract.
 To this content type you add a workflow.
 The final activity in the workflow calls the SendToOfficialFile method.
 Now, any document that is assigned this content type is moved to the record repository when the workflow runs.
 The workflow in turn can be configured to run automatically—for example, in response to a document event.

-For more information about workflows, see Introduction to Workflows in Windows SharePoint Services.
+For more information about workflows, see Introduction to Windows SharePoint Workflows.

 Sending Files to a Record Repository